Frey-mond/avocados/README.md

 previous statements.

 The purpose of our analysis here is to first determine the general trends of avocados.
 We are curious about the general feel of how avocados are doing in the U.S.
 This is to help us establish an overall feel of our avocado dataset.
+We also look at how other factors can affect avocados.
+Lastly we want to take a stab at determining whether or not avocado toast is really what is causing the downfall of the middle class.

 ## Dataset